 If you have denied specific users or groups the ability to change the protected objects and you have enabled a protection schedule, those users or groups are denied access only during this time.
-Anytime outside of when the schedule is set to enabled, these denied accounts WILL be able to access the protected object.
+Anytime outside of when the schedule is set to enabled, these denied accounts will be able to access the protected object.

-When the schedule is disabled, all options are disabled with it, including any denied access to the specified users.
+When the schedule is turned off, all options are turned off with it, including any denied access to the specified users.